About Us

 To develop this framework, Jerome used a unique collaborative method.

-When the project began in late 2024, Large Language Models were limited in generating original concepts but increasingly powerful as tools for editing and refinement.
+When the project began in early 2024, Large Language Models were limited in generating original concepts but increasingly powerful as tools for editing and refinement.
 The original, human-generated drafts were cycled through three AIs (ChatGPT, Claude, and Gemini) in sequence.
 Each AI revision was then reworked by the next AI, in a process resembling an elementary Generative Adversarial Network.

 Jerome would add his input at every stage, and the cycle would repeat multiple times per page.
-Each AI was explicitly told who authored every revision — human or machine — to ensure full epistemic traceability.
+Each AI was explicitly told who authored every revision — human or specific machine — to ensure full epistemic traceability.
 Jerome served as the final editor for every page.